lubnaayesha/repo2/README.md

 # repo2
-this is a test repository
-i am learning Git and GitHub
+This is a test repository.
+I am learning Git and GitHub.
-Excited
+Thanks for reading.